 - Data Protection or Replications

 Cloud security offers multiple layers of security such as sandboxing and dns protection, and can be managed in a single application via a web-based interface.
-This provides IT Security Specialists with several benefits, including more visibility into the overall security posture of the organization, the ability to control, monitor, and remediate security problems more quickly, and a reduced reliance upon appliance hardware to network security at their organizations.
+This provides IT Security Specialists with several benefits, including more visibility into the overall security posture of the organization, the ability to control, monitor, and remediate security problems more quickly, and a reduced reliance upon appliance hardware to secure their organizations.

-In an enterprise organization of 1000 or more employees, cloud security solutions can also reduce telecommunications and bandwidth costs for traffic inspection, particularly if the organization has two or more offices that are separated by large distances.
-If an enterprise organization is backhauling traffic 1000 miles or more, to and from an office with more than 100 workers, it is possible to fund the entire cloud security solution simply by recouping these telco and backhaul costs.
+In an enterprise organization of 1000 or more employees, implementing cloud security can also reduce telecommunications and bandwidth costs for traffic inspection, particularly if the organization has two or more offices that are separated by large distances.
+If an enterprise organization is backhauling traffic 1000 miles or more, to and from an office with more than 100 workers, it is possible to fund cloud security simply by recouping these telco and backhaul costs.

-For organizations with a large contingent of telecommuters or a mobile sales staff, cloud computing security can also offer a greater level of security for users, even when those users are not connected directly to the company network.
-Some cloud solutions offer a low-resource client or agent that can protect users no matter where they are, and no matter what network to which they are connected.
+For organizations with a large contingent of telecommuters or a mobile sales staff, cloud computing can also offer a greater level of security for users, even when those users are not connected directly to the company network.
+Some cloud products offer a low-resource client or agent that can protect users no matter where they are, and no matter what network to which they are connected.
 In this case, administrators can also adjust and push new policies, patches, or new settings to agent-controlled devices without the end-user needing to take any action.
-This is an ideal solution for non-technical users who "just want to be protected", but don't possess the knowledge to enforce robust cloud security on their own behalf.
+This is ideal for non-technical users who "just want to be protected", but don't possess the knowledge to enforce robust cloud security on their own behalf.

-This combination of cost savings, greater visibility, better control over mobile devices, and a single pane of glass in which to manage cloud security has caused many organizations to adopt digital transformation projects to both reduce the cost of IT security and increase protection for cloud based applications, unmanaged devices, and access to the web via guest or unsecured networks.
+This combination of cost savings, greater visibility, better control over mobile devices, and a single pane of glass in which to manage cloud security has caused many organizations to adopt cloud inspired digital transformation projects to both reduce the cost of IT security and increase protection for cloud based applications, unmanaged devices, and access to the web via guest or unsecured networks.